Dariusz Jemielniak: Career

 He is a graduate of VI Liceum Ogólnokształcące im.
 Tadeusza Reytana w Warszawie and a 2000 summa cum laude graduate from the Faculty of Management, Warsaw University.
 In 2004, he earned a Ph.D. in management (as subfield of economics) from the Kozminski University, under the supervision of Andrzej Koźmiński.
 In 2014, he received his Professor's title from the President of Poland.
 He heads MINDS (Management in Networked and Digital Societies) department at Kozminski University.

 In 2019, he was elected to the Polish Academy of Sciences, as the youngest member in social sciences and humanities in history, and in 2022 he became its youngest vice-president.
-Since 2016 he is a faculty associate at the Berkman Klein Center for Internet & Society at Harvard University.

 A visiting scholar at the Cornell University (2004–2005) Harvard University (2007, 2015–2016, 2019–2020), University of California Berkeley (2008), Harvard Law School (2011–2012), Massachusetts Institute of Technology (2015–2016, 2019–2020), Universidad Complutense de Madrid (2019), and others.
 Jemielniak received scholarships from, among others, Collegium Invisibile (1998), Foundation for Polish Science (2000-2001), Fulbright Program (2004), Kosciuszko Foundation (2007), as well as a scholarship for outstanding young scholars of the Polish Ministry of Science and Higher Education (2009), the academic scholarship from Polityka (2009), team award from the Ministry of Science and Higher Education for didactic work (2009), individual award of the Minister of Science and Higher Education for his post-doctoral work (2010).
 He was awarded the Medal of the Commission of National Education (2010) and the Mobility Plus scholarship from the Ministry of Science and Higher Education (2011).
 In 2018, he received the bronze Cross of Merit.
 In 2015, he received the Dorothy Lee Award from Media Ecology Association.
 In 2016, he received the academic excellence award from the President of Polish Academy of Sciences.
 In 2020, he received the academic merit award from Polish Prime Minister.